lekrsu/shfw-walkthrough/README.md

 ### Author Information

 This guide has been written by **lekrsu**, who can be reached on Discord with the tag `lekrsu` and on Telegram with the username `lekrsu`.
-The content of this guide is based on their own findings and logical reasoning, making it a valuable resource for understanding SHFW configurations and optimizing your scooter's performance.
+You're welcome to send a pull request if you feel like the information needs correction.